-The new (output) LANGX side file representing the optimized program(s).
-This must be a PDS(E) and must not be the same data set as the one specified for IPVLANGX.
+The new (output) LANGX side file that represents one or more optimized programs.
+This must be a VB PDS(E) with LRECL>=1562 and must not be the same data set as the one specified for IPVLANGX.
 A member is written for each PROC in the listing transforms file.
 Do not specify a member name.
-(Note that this data set cannot subsequently be used as input to the IPVLANGO utility).
+Note that this data set cannot subsequently be used as input to the IPVLANGO utility.